nhtua/ReadyToCook/README.md

 ### Why not just dotfiles?
 _Because we're not barbarians._

 Look, `dotfiles` are cute.
 They're like that one friend who still uses a flip phone – charming, but kinda limited.
-They're great for copying files, but what if you need to check if a package is installed?
+They're great for managing configuration files, but what if you need to check if a package is installed?
 Or maybe only run something if you're on a specific OS?
 Or perhaps you need to restart a service ONLY if its config changed?

 That's where Ansible struts in like a Michelin-star chef.
 It's the master of configuration management, doing way more than just copy-pasting.
 It understands state, can do conditional checks, handle dependencies, and even order a pizza if you configure it right (okay, maybe not the pizza, but you get the idea!).
 It's about making sure your dev environment isn't just *there*, but *perfectly seasoned* and *ready to cook*.